lillallol/temp/README.md

 ```

 leading to safer static type checking.
 So in the end the ability to use type
-assertions is causing loss in static typing, not the inability to use them.
+assertions is causing loss in static typing.
 </details>

 <!-- #endregion -->